kasdar23/jdi-light/source/includes/_documentation.md

 }
 ```

-JDI Light provides a __Droplist__ class which can be used for dropdown representation.
-Locator simple annotations from *com.epam.jdi.light.elements.pageobjects.annotations.simple* can be used together with dropdown elements.

 [Java test examples](https://github.com/jdi-testing/jdi-light/blob/master/jdi-light-examples/src/test/java/io/github/epam/tests/epam/ComplexElementsTests.java)

 For HTML5 elements Dropdown lists are also supported in JDI light.
 There is a __Dropdown__ class which is more like a special case of Droplist.